Federal Funding Cuts to Colorado

 Protecting the federal dollars that we are owed is a priority for the Polis administration.
 Federal investments like these support critical programs across our state, from disaster recovery and affordable housing, to clean energy, education, and workforce development.

 Data presented here are verified cuts to state programs.
 However, these reductions do not include fund freezes, cuts, or clawbacks to institutions of higher education, local, nonprofit, and community partners across Colorado.
 Information will be updated periodically.
+For information on the impacts to the University of Colorado System, see the CU Federal Relations website.

 A recent study shows that for every $1.00 Coloradans pay in federal taxes, they only receive $0.90 in federal investments.